daniilkorochansky/pst/pst-template.md

 Address how this standard impacts existing Pawn scripts and legacy servers.
 * Does it break compatibility with old compiler versions or standard SA-MP includes?
 * If it introduces changes that require rewriting code, outline a migration path or explain how an IDE (like Spawn) can automate the transition.

-## 6. Copyright
-This document is licensed under a
-Creative Commons Attribution 4.0 International License.

-You should have received a copy of the license along with this work.
-If not, see <https://creativecommons.org/licenses/by/4.0/>.